-Last spring, we decided to start a vegetable garden in the yard.
-(Wait ’til you see where we’re at now!)
+Last spring, we decided to start a raised bed vegetable garden in the yard.

-We had a whole side row space that had previously just been greenery and decorative plantings, but they all burned in the fire.
-In the spirit of finding the silver lining, we decided to replace them with food and try our hand at growing vegetables.
+We had a whole side row space that had previously just been greenery and decorative plantings.
+After our house fire, in the spirit of finding the silver lining, we decided to replace them with food and try our hand at growing vegetables.

 The boys handled the sawing, cutting, nailing, and overall building of the boxes.
 I made myself useful by providing paleo snacks throughout the building process.
 Snacks is usually what I do best.

 Build your boxes